 2. Overview

 The Unrestricted Revenue Fund is a subsidiary fund of the Veterans Services Fund that includes such funds as was or may be appropriated by the General Assembly, unrestricted donations to VSF, and interest accrued to the fund.
 The Unrestricted Revenue Fund is an income fund and the only stable asset VSF has.
 The appropriated funds and interest are for supporting VSF administration and operations and serving as a reserve of funds for emergency purposes.
-The unrestricted donor funds shall only be used for supporting the needs of veterans and their families.
-Revenues from the Unrestricted Revenue Fund cannot directly be used to cover VSF or DVS expenses.
-These expenses are made from the Foundation Support Fund.
+The VSF shall not use more than 10 percent of the Unrestricted Donor Fund each year for administrative purposes. .

 The Foundation Support Fund was created as a subsidiary fund of the Veterans Services Fund to cover VSF administration and operating expenses.
 Its expenditures are limited by current editions of the Commonwealth Appropriation Act.